getodk/docs/collect-adb.rst

 .. note::

-  You can also use ODK docs program to get a screenshot by referring to the instructions given in the `Contribution Guide <https://docs.opendatakit.org/contributing/#screenshots-from-odk-collect>`_.
+  You can also use ODK docs program to get a screenshot by referring to the instructions given in the :ref:`Contribution Guide <screenshots>`.

 .. _recording-video-with-adb: